diku-dk/futhark/docs/package-management.rst

 future, this will become more flexible.
 As an example, a package path may be ``github.com/athas/fut-foo``.

-Package are versioned with `semantic version numbers
+Packages are versioned with `semantic version numbers
 <https://semver.org/>`_ of the form ``X.Y.Z``.
 Whenever versions are
 indicated, all three digits must always be given (that is, ``1.0`` is not a valid shorthand for ``1.0.0``).